julianschill/klipper/docs/LED_Effect.md

 the lights move up and down the strip.
 It should be noted that the effect itself updates stepper position every half second based on the reported position of the stepper similar to the GET_POSITION gcode command.
 It will not be realtime.
+A neagive value in effect rate will fill the entire strip leading up to the stepper postion, a negative value in cutoff will fill the entire strip after the stepper position.

+#### Progress
+    Effect Rate:  4   Number of trailing LEDs
+    Cutoff:       4   Number of leading LEDs
+    Palette:          Color values to blend
+Exact same configuration as Stepper but instead of reporting stepper position, this layer reports print progress.

 #### Fire
     Effect Rate:  45  Probability of "sparking"